What are electrolytes and do I replenish them?

 How would I know if my electrolyte levels are out of balance?

 Should your GP have concerns about your electrolyte levels, they may suggest an electrolyte test.
-This is often done as part of a routine blood test or as a renal profile.
+This is often done as part of a routine blood test or renal profile.

 How can I replenish my electrolyte levels?